Our Team

 Board Member

-Dr. Fredrick Ojija is a Senior Lecturer in Biodiversity Conservation at the Department of Earth Sciences, Mbeya University of Science and Technology (MUST), Tanzania.
-He currently serves as the Director of Postgraduate Studies, Research, Publications, and Consultancy (since 01st June 2025).
-Previously, he held several key managerial positions at MUST: Head of the Department of Research and Publications (05th May 2023 – 30th May 2025), Acting Head of the Department of Research and Publications (27th November 2020 – 05th May 2023), and Budget Officer in the Directorate of Postgraduate Studies, Research, and Publications (November 2020 – June 2025).
-In these roles, he has been responsible for organizing university research seminars, public lectures, research capacity-building programs, and overseeing publications and consultancy initiatives.
+Dr. Fredrick Ojija is a Senior Lecturer in Biodiversity Conservation in the Department of Earth Sciences at Mbeya University of Science and Technology (MUST).
+Since June 2025, he has served as the Director of Postgraduate Studies, Research, Publications and Consultancy.
+From 2020 to 2025, he held several leadership positions at MUST, including Head of the Department of Research and Publications and Budget Officer in the Directorate of Postgraduate Studies, Research and Publications.

 Mr. Enoka Munduka